Romeo Travis

-Romeo Travis (born December 10, 1984) is an American-born naturalized Macedonian professional basketball player who last played for Limoges CSP of the LNB Pro A. He played college basketball for the University of Akron.
+Romeo Travis (born December 10, 1984) is an American born naturalized Macedonian former professional basketball player.
+He played college basketball for the University of Akron.

 High school career

 Travis was born in Akron, Ohio.
 As a high school standout at Akron's St. Vincent–St. Mary High School, Travis played alongside LeBron James.
 Travis averaged 17 points and 11 rebounds during his prep career, spanning his sophomore, junior, and senior years.
 The Irish were OHSAA Division III state champions in his sophomore year, and in his senior year they won the Division II state championship.

 College career

 After graduation, he stayed in his hometown and went on to become the University of Akron's all-time blocked shots leader (161); he also finished ranked seventh on the career scoring chart (1,491) and ninth in career rebounds (783).
 In 2006–07, as a senior, he was named an Associated Press All-American and was honored as the Mid-American Conference Player of the Year.